shaliulab/idtrackerai/README.md

 ## Monitoring idtracker.ai

-As the GUI does not include many progress indicators and some processes can be computationally demanding, we recommend to monitor the flow of the system using the terminal.
+As the GUI does not include many progress indicators and some processes can be computationally demanding, we recommend to monitor the flow of the system using the terminal **in Linux**.
 Also, we typically monitor the state of the CPU and RAM memory using the command

     htop